jackiechanmakes/app-academy-open/week-1/README.md

 # Web Development Fundamentals

-**This repository contains my solutions to all of App Academy Open's Week 1 coding exercises and projects that cover the following topics:**
+**This repository contains my solutions to all of App Academy Open's Week 1 coding exercises and projects, which cover the following topics:**

 - JavaScript Fundamentals
   - Data Types
   - Functions